 The resident conservation team at the Island Conservation Society offers guided informative nature walks around the island where guests can learn about current research and conservation projects and the fauna and flora of the island.

 Established in 2007, the Island Conservation Centre has ensured that the key aspects of the ecosystem around Alphonse Island is well-maintained and cared for.
 Conservation is something we hold very close to our hearts here on Alphonse Island.
 Without the ICS team’s sound knowledge, our ecosystem on the atoll would not be where it is today, and the team is passionate about sharing their knowledge with our guests.

 Should you prefer to explore on your own, you are of course free to do so at your own pace.
-The running and hiking paths around the island pass through coconut groves and lead to the various private and secluded beaches of Alphonse.
+The running and hiking paths around the island pass through coconut groves and lead to the various secluded beaches of Alphonse.
 Our team can provide you with a map of the jogging routes as well as the distances.
 Just don't forget to take enough water - one tends to dehydrate faster in the tropical surroundings than what you'd imagine.

 Relax and Refresh your Mind, Body and Soul

 Unwind after long, hot days spent fishing, diving or relaxing beside the pool.
 Our qualified masseuses work magic on tired bodies in need of special attention or those simply wanting to indulge.

 From head and shoulder treatments to full body massages, we are able to tailor treatments to each individual and their needs.
 Special packages such as the Fishermen’s Massage for instance would concentrate on key muscles and pressure points overused or strained during a day on the flats to ensure you leave feeling pampered and rejuvenated.